-Thus, having a comprehensive insurance cover is a matter of convenience!
+Having just a third-party insurance won't cover any of these damages/losses to your own car.
+Thus, having a comprehensive insurance cover is a matter of convenience.

-Paying for the damages to property and injuries to people involved in an accident could be quite cumbersome.
-Considering that you are already paying for an insurance that provides cover for third-party damages, it makes sense spending a little extra to cover a whole list of possible accident situations.
-Moreover, to make claim on your comprehensive car insurance for damages to your own car is less complicated than you imagine.
+You’re already paying for an insurance that provides cover for third-party damages.
+It makes better sense in spending a little extra to cover a whole list of possible accident situations.

 But do keep in mind, there are still some instances NOT covered under a comprehensive cover.
-These include:
+These exclusions are:

 Zero Depreciation: This is one of the most popular add-ons considering vehicles and its parts are subject to depreciation.
 You can read more about zero depreciation here.